theRealPadster/spicetify-hide-podcasts/README.md

 [![Screenshot](screenshot.png)](https://raw.githubusercontent.com/theRealPadster/spicetify-hide-podcasts/main/screenshot.png)

 ## 🌎 Translations
 I've added translations support!
-If you use Spotify in a non-English language and are getting the "hide podcasts" menu item etc in English, you can get your language added by:
+If you use Spotify in a non-English language and are getting the "hide podcasts" menu item etc in English, you can get your language added by either:
 - Submitting a pull request with a new copy of `src/locales/en.json` but named after your locale, with your translated content inside.
-- Making a [new issue](https://github.com/theRealPadster/spicetify-hide-podcasts/issues/new?template=new_translation.yml) with the relevant information.
+- Or making a [new issue](https://github.com/theRealPadster/spicetify-hide-podcasts/issues/new?template=new_translation.yml) with the relevant information.

 ##  More
 🌟 Like it?
 Gimme some love!